More Than 6,500 Teachers Have Had Unfair Student Debts Erased

 But a 2018 investigation by NPR revealed that strict paperwork rules and poor program management led to thousands of qualified teachers having their grants converted to loans that they had to pay back, with interest.
 In response, the department began a top-to-bottom review of the program and ultimately created a "reconsideration process" for any teacher who had met — or could still meet — the teaching requirements, but nevertheless had grants turned to loans.

 According to the department, since that reconsideration process began, more than 6,500 educators have successfully petitioned to have nearly $44 million in loans turned back into TEACH Grants.
-For teachers who could prove they had already completed their required service, their debts were simply erased.
+For teachers who could prove they had already completed their required service, their debts were simply discharged.
 For teachers still serving, the conversion means they can resume the deal they made with the department and work to keep their grant money.

 Kaitlyn McCollum is one of those educators who successfully had her loans turned back into grants.
 For two years, these unfair debts haunted her and her young family.
 She was teaching high school in Tennessee when her federal TEACH Grants were turned into more than $20,000 in loans.
 The reason: McCollum had narrowly missed a paperwork deadline.
 She and her family eventually moved to a smaller, less expensive house to prepare for what then seemed inevitable: Repayment of a debt she and her husband had never planned for.